COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Dietary fat and meat intake

-Explanations for the conflicting results regarding whether dietary fat or meat intake affects the risk of CRC include:
+Explanations for the conflicting results regarding whether dietary fat or meat intake affects the risk of CRC include the following:

 Thus, the evidence is inadequate to determine whether reducing dietary fat and meat would reduce CRC incidence.

-The estrogen-only intervention component of the WHI was conducted among women who had a hysterectomy, with CRC incidence included as a secondary trial endpoint.
-CRC incidence was not decreased among women who had taken estrogens; after a median of 7.1 years of follow-up, 58 invasive cancers occurred in the estrogen arm compared with 53 invasive cancers in the placebo arm (HR, 1.12; 95% CI, 0.77–1.63).
+The estrogen-only intervention component of the Women's Health Initiative was conducted among women who had a hysterectomy, with colorectal cancer (CRC) incidence included as a secondary trial endpoint.
+CRC incidence was not decreased among women who had taken estrogens; after a median of 7.1 years of follow-up, 58 invasive cancers occurred in the estrogen arm compared with 53 invasive cancers in the placebo arm (hazard ratio [HR], 1.12; 95% confidence interval [CI], 0.77–1.63).
 Tumor stage and grade were similar in the two groups; deaths after CRC were 34% in the hormone group compared with 30% in the placebo group (HR, 1.34; 95% CI, 0.58–3.19).

 Overall, evidence indicates that statin use neither increases nor decreases the incidence or mortality of CRC.
-Although some case-control studies have shown a reduction in risk, neither a large cohort study nor a meta-analysis of four RCTs found any effect of statin use.
+Although some case-control studies have shown a reduction in risk, neither a large cohort study nor a meta-analysis of four randomized controlled trials found any effect of statin use.

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.